MuSuareZ/Wolf3D/README.md

 # How to use it?

-***REALLY IMPORTANT: You MUST have the graphical library used in the whole project called MinilibX installed and a MacOS in order to use the keys to interact with the shapes!***
+***REALLY IMPORTANT: You MUST have the graphical library used in all my graphical projects at 42 Schools called MinilibX and a MacOS in order to use the keys!***

+***If you would like to know how to install MinilibX, check this https://github.com/gcamerli/minilibx for clear instructions and system requirements***

 ***PS: You should always ignore the quotation marks, they are just comments of what you should input***

 > git clone "my repo URL" "your folder path"